WOLFRAM

 Why doesn’t Mathematica automatically launch as many local subkernels as I expected?

 By design, Mathematica automatically launches subkernels equal to the number of physical CPU cores.
 Mathematica does not detect logical CPU cores, such as those coming from hyperthreading technology.
-The “4” here indicates that four physical CPU cores are detected.
-To override this setting, either use the LaunchKernels[n] function, where n is an integer indicating the number of local subkernels to launch, or switch to the manual setting.
+To override this setting, use the LaunchKernels[n] function, where n is an integer indicating the number of local subkernels to launch.

 Mathematica can never launch more subkernels than the number of available subkernel license seats.
-The total number of subkernel license seats is indicated in parentheses; the example above shows eight license seats.
+To look up the total number of available subkernel license seats you purchased, evaluate $MaxLicenseSubprocesses from within a desktop Wolfram Language session.

 If there are more CPU cores than subkernel license seats, then a warning message appears for each automatic subkernel that tries to launch beyond this limit.
 Enabling the “Limit by license availability” option avoids this.